simonespa/machine-learning-playground/docs/project_checklist.md

 3. Study each attribute and its characteristics:

 - Name
-- Type (categorical, int/float, bounded/unbounded, text, structured, etc.)
+- Data type (categorical, numerical, bounded/unbounded, text, structured, etc.)
 - % of missing values
-- Noisiness and type of noise (stochastic, outliers, rounding errors, etc.)
+- % and type of noise (stochastic, outliers, rounding errors, etc.)
-- Possibly useful for the task?
-- Type of distribution (Gaussian, uniform, logarithmic, etc.)
+- Distribution (Gaussian, uniform, logarithmic, etc.)
+- What is this data representing (e.g. weight, unit count, money, etc.)
+- What is its unit of measure?
+- Are the values already manipulated/pre-processed (e.g. scaled, capped, log, etc.)?
+- Is it useful for prediction (ask domain expert)

 4. For supervised learning tasks, identify the target attribute(s).
 5. Visualize the data.